mkht/PSOpenAI/Guides/How_to_use_Chat.md

 # Test the output message.
 $OutputModeration = Request-Moderation -Text $Response.Answer[0]
 if ($OutputModeration.results[0].flagged) {
-    # Custom procedure whtn the output message violates the polocy.
+    # Custom procedure when the output message violates the policy.
     Write-Host 'Output message is harmful.' -ForegroundColor Yellow }
 else {